 There are plenty of ways to get to the city during Bath Christmas Market…

 Bath Christmas Market is located in the city centre, only a short walk from Bath Spa train station and various car parks.
 Bath is a compact city, so festive shoppers are able to visit the Market and all other shops and attractions by foot.
+Whilst there are parking options within the City Centre, we encourage all of our visitors to make the most of Bath’s public transport options where possible.

 Book your train tickets with Great Western Railway now.